 I would also like to note the design.
 The MacBook Pro case is made from a single sheet of aluminum and is called Unibody.
 Thus, instead of many parts, one is used.
 When you pick up a new MAC, it comes across as a reliable and durable partner.
 Also, I never imagined that it could be convenient to work on a laptop without a mouse.
 The trackpad, an analog of the touchpad on a PC, turned out to be very convenient and the control of the system with the help of gestures is implemented very well.

-The first thing I started doing on the MAC was to look for analogs of my favorite programs that I had on Windows.
-For example, on Windows, I used Google Chrome, since the built-in Internet Explorer leaves much to be desired.
-But in the case of the MAC, installing Google Chrome, I realized that it does not work correctly with gestures compared to the built-in Safari, which in turn was also very convenient, so I decided to use Safari as the main Internet browser.
+The first thing I started doing on MAC was searching for analogs of my favorite programs that I had on Windows.
+For example, on Windows, I used Google Chrome as the built-in Internet Explorer leaves a lot to be desired.
+But in the case of MAC, having installed Google Chrome, I realized that it does not work quite correctly with gestures in comparison with built-in Safari, which in turn turned out to be very convenient, so I decided to use Safari as the main Internet browser.
 Otherwise, I found all the necessary software analogs.
-The fact is that the specifics of my work as a system administrator obliges me to constantly be in touch and be able to remotely connect to servers.
-Therefore, I need a solid amount of specific software for servicing servers and other equipment.
-As it turned out, under the MAC a huge amount of software and talking about the fact that this is not so, is simply a myth.
+The fact is that the specifics of my work as a system administrator obliges me to be constantly in touch and be able to remotely connect to servers.
+Therefore, I need a solid amount of specific software to maintain servers and other equipment.
+As it turned out, there is a huge amount of software under MAC and the conversation that this is not so is simply a myth.